FRUE-Project/nekofrue-kernel/README.md

 - `libelf-dev`
 - `gzip`
 - `lzo`
+- `fakeroot`
+(once again, these are prerequisites for Debian, for other distros it might be different!
+You'll have to figure it out on your own.)

 # How to Do  It
 - First, what you'll need to do is download the .zip of the custom kernel config here **(in Releases tab)**, and also download the current kernel from https://kernel.org